DamoM73/turtle_vid_tute/lesson_3.md

 3
 ```

-It still has four iterations, but just starts counting at 0.
+This still has four iterations.
+It just starts counting at 0.

-In Python the `range` function, if you don't provide a starting number, it will automatically start from `0`.
-So we could just say.
+If you use the `range` function without providing a starting number, Python will automatically start from `0`.

+So we could just use:

 ``` python
 for index in range(4):
     print(number)
 ```

+This is the way that `range` is conventionally used in Python.

 ### Replace magic numbers

-Below is a solution for lesson 2 exercise 1.
-Create a new file named **lesson_3_pt_1.py** and enter the code below.
+Below is **a** solution for lesson 2 exercise 1 (there are many possible solutions).

+Create a new file named **lesson_3_pt_1.py** and enter the code.

 ```python
 import turtle